1-800-800-6139

 Residents of Georgia are invited to participate in the Georgia Long Term Care Insurance Partnership Program which is public and private partnership that offers individuals quality, affordable long-term care insurance and a way to receive needed care without depleting all their assets .
 Georgia, like many states, aims to reward those who do their part in solving this crisis of Long Term Care Insurance by planning ahead and protecting themselves and their assets.

 Basically, it works like this: purchasers of partnership policies are eligible for Medicaid asset protection which means that for every dollar that a Partnership policy pays out in benefits, a dollar of assets can be protected (disregarded) from the long-term care Medicaid asset limit.
-The protected assets will also be exempted from Estate Recovery in an amount equal to the benefits paid by the Partnership policy.
+The protected assets will also be exempted from Estate Recovery in amount equal to the benefits paid by the Partnership policy.
 This enables partnership policyholders to shield their assets should they need to apply for Medicaid as normally one is required to exhaust all assets before qualifying for Medicaid’s long-term care coverage.

-→ Highlights of the plan include:
+Highlights of the plan include:

 • Partnership Policies are tax qualified and offer inflation protection